What Are Market Bubbles? [And How to Identify Them]

 If interest rates are low, then it will be cheaper to borrow money, which can lead to more buying of assets such as property.

-Furthermore, low interest rates tend to lead to higher stock prices, because they make it cheaper for companies to borrow money and because they reduce the returns from alternative investments such as bonds.
+Low interest rates tend to lead to higher stock prices, because they make it cheaper for companies to borrow money and because they reduce the returns from alternative investments such as bonds.

 Indirectly, monetary policy can also affect asset prices by influencing the growth of the economy.

-For example, if the central bank cuts interest rates in order to boost economic growth, this can lead to higher asset prices.
+If the central bank cuts interest rates in order to boost economic growth, this can lead to higher asset prices.

 What are the most famous asset bubbles?